 Don’t think you make poisons in your body because you eat well and exercise?
 Wrong!
 Your cells churn poisons out as metabolic waste products probably a million times a minute!
 You better hope and pray your methylation pathway is up to snuff because if you don’t methylate, toxic by-products build up all over your body.
 This equates to pain, depression, inflammation, elevated homocysteine, cognitive dysfunction, depression, higher risk for neural tube defects and much more discomfort.
 If you have the genetic snp it’s a one-two punch for health problems galore.

 So in summary, medications hinder your methylation pathway, whether or not you have a snp.
 These are the primary offenders:

-Cholestyramine.
 This is a bile acid sequestrate used for reducing cholesterol as well as reducing Herxheimer (die-off) reactions.
-It is a drug mugger of folate and fat-soluble vitamins like vitamin D, A, E and K. Remember, no folate, no methylation!
+It is a drug mugger of folate and fat-soluble vitamins like vitamin D, A, E, and K. Remember, no folate, no methylation!

-Antibiotics like amoxicillin, sulfamethoxazole, doxycycline and dozens more.
+Like amoxicillin, sulfamethoxazole, doxycycline and dozens more.
 Antibiotics kill your intestinal microflora (what you call your probiotics).
 Without the friendly gut flora, you cannot produce vitamin B12 (methylcobalamin).
-You also cannot activate riboflavin or folate so therefore, your methylation is blocked.
+You also cannot activate riboflavin or folate so, therefore, your methylation is blocked.

-Nitrous oxide.
 Been to the dentist lately?
-If you got NO gas, then no methylation took place for awhile!
+If you got NO gas, then no methylation took place for a while!

 If you enjoyed this article on methylation, please share it.
 You should also read my other article which is extensive, click here: ‘Methylation problems lead to 100’s of diseases‘